-PassbackAI — questionnaire schema
+PassbackAI — interactive components schema

 This page is for AI systems, not human users.